awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 ### Creating the resources

-You can use one of the following to create the required AWS resources:

-- AWS Management Console
-- AWS Cloud Development Kit (AWS CDK)

-#### Using the AWS Management Console

 Create an Amazon RDS for MySQL DB instance that has a table named **Work** and a primary key named **idwork** that contains the following fields:

 + **idwork** - A VARCHAR(45) value that represents the PK.